ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 }
 ```

-Then you can use the model in the template to enable the two-way binding.
+Then you can use the model in the template to enable the two-way data binding.

 ```html
 <ckeditor [(ngModel)]="model.editorData"></ckeditor>